Comparison of two proportions

 After you click the Test button, the results of the test are displayed:

-- the difference between the two proportions and a 95% confidence interval for this difference;
+- the difference between the two proportions and a 95% confidence interval (CI) for this difference; the CI is calculated according to the recommended method given by Altman et al. (2000).

 - Chi-squared test and P value: when this P value is less than 0.05, the conclusion is that the two proportions indeed differ significantly.